gmkarl/litelog/README.md

 Modularizing things like systemd out results in interdependencies between modules, and requires module authors to spend energy understanding the existing norms.
 For ease of maintenance, this should be minimized and norms must be documented.
+This notably applies to the current makefile install system, which needs documentation for new /sh/ modules.

 The use of git results in data duplication on commit.
 If this is a problem, I would encourage the creation of scripts to manage this.
 - Committed files may be freely deleted from LOGDIR.
 They are still kept in the git history.
-- Old unneeded logs may be deleted from both the git history and LOGDIR, by wiping the object from the tree.
+- Old unneeded logs may be deleted from both the git history and LOGDIR, by wiping the object from the tree, although this breaks fscsk !
+There may be a way to 'mark' objects as missing and let fsck pass.
-  [ ] TODO: a solution is needed allowing unneeded history to be cleaned up without causing
+- [ ] A better solution is to use git-annex rather than plain git.
-            git fsck to fail, but still allowing verification of data integrity vs. a historical git hash.
-Perhaps git is not the best tool here, or perhaps a mechanism can be found to provide for this.
-            note: shallow clone is not a solution everywhere, comparison with old hash is lost perhaps git can function with some accepted-as-missing object files